MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0/Enable-AzureRmTrafficManagerEndpoint.md

 ```

 ## DESCRIPTION
-The **Enable-AzureRmTrafficManagerEndpoint** cmdlet enables an endpoint in an azure_2 Traffic Manager profile.
+The **Enable-AzureRmTrafficManagerEndpoint** cmdlet enables an endpoint in an Azure Traffic Manager profile.

 You can use the pipeline operator to pass a **TrafficManagerEndpoint** object to this cmdlet, or you can specify a **TrafficManagerEndpoint** object by using the *TrafficManagerEndpoint* parameter.